Skip to main content

 • Drive impactful innovation by defining high-quality digital measures to accelerate pediatric rare disease research and care

-• Join industry leaders across medical, pharma, tech, regulatory, and patient advocacy groups to build and implement a roadmap for the pediatric community
+• Convene industry leaders across medical, pharma, tech, regulatory, and patient advocacy groups to build and implement a roadmap for the pediatric community

 • Build a global resource for researchers and developers to use to speed the delivery of new drug therapies and mitigate risk, improving the lives of the 200 million children with rare disease